PipelineDeals/engineering_docs/interview-process.md

 ## Structured questions

-* [TS] have you worked on a project that had presenters?
+* [TS] have you worked on a project that used the presenter pattern?
 If so, what were some things that it helped with?
 Was there anything that you didn’t like about using them?
 * [TS, C] Tell me about a recent performance issue you had in Ruby/Rails and how you went about solving it.
 * [TS] Do you know how you would find access  private method from outside the class?
 * [TS, C] What’s the hardest technical problem you’ve had to solve?